Making Hussingtree Gin.

 Translating what works on our test still into a production run takes a little more refinement.
 By completing short test production runs we can identify subtle changes to flavour and any potential required tweaks to botanical ratios.

 Once we’re fully satisfied with the quality of output, we press ahead with full production.
-Our gins are created in traditional copper stills, which provide a beautiful smooth rounded finish.
+We complete this in our larger traditional alembic copper still, called Charlotte.

 Our first four dry gins are distilled using the one shot method.
 This means nothing is added, except filtered water, to the gin once it's distilled.